1941–2025::The Mars Flying Boats and Vancouver Island’s Pioneer Water Bomber Pilots

-The planes and their pilots who forever changed how British Columbia forest fires were fought.
+The aircraft and pilots who forever changed the way British Columbia’s forest fires were fought.

 "1956::With Hula Girls, Speeches and Leis"